vyos/vyos-documentation/docs/configuration/container/index.rst

 .. cfgcmd:: set container <name> network <networkname>

-    Attaches user defined network to container.
-Only one network must be specefied and must already exist.
+    Attaches user-defined network to a container.
+    Only one network must be specified and must already exist.

     Optionally a specific static IPv4 or IPv6 address can be set for the container.
 This address must be within the named network.

     .. code-block:: none